magomimmo/modern-cljs/doc/second-edition/tutorial-21b.md

 cp /path/to/react-tutorial/public/css/base.css html/css/
 ```

 We are almost done.
-Before launching the IFDE with the `boot dev`
+Before launching the `boot dev`
 command, create the `reagent.cljs` file and require both the
 `reagent.core` and the `cljsjs.marked` namespaces into it.